 Free, secure, and powered by Buoy advanced AI to get you the best way to better.
 Learn about our technology.

-When to see a doctor
+When to call the doctor

 - High fever

 - Problems moving your neck

 - Changes to your vision, light sensitivity, or worsening headaches

 - Any swelling around or behind your ear

 - Redness or a rash with swelling